What is the best aquarium chiller for a saltwater aquarium? Read on to find out more about how you can beat the heat this summer.

 Active Aqua Chiller

-With nearly 100 reviews on Amazon at the time of this article and a 4 star review average (85 are verified purchases!), the Active Aqua Chiller is the most popular chiller model available.
-It is available in 3 sizes: small 1/10 HP, medium 1/4 HP and large 1/2 HP.
+With over 175 reviews on Amazon at the time of this article and a 4-star review average (164 are verified purchases!), the Active Aqua is the most popular chiller model available.
+It is available in 3 sizes: small 1/10 HP, medium 1/4 HP, and large 1/2 HP.
 The price ranges from about $260- $630.
 The 1/4 HP model (workhorse model for most tanks) is only $378, making it the best value for the money.

-- The 1/10 HP model can chill 40 gallons by 15 degrees Fahrenheit in about 20 hours
+- The 1/10 HP model can cool 40 gallons by 15 degrees Fahrenheit in about 20 hours.

-- The 1/4 HP model can chill 80 gallons by 15 degrees Fahrenheit in about 20 hours
+- The 1/4 HP model can cool 80 gallons by 15 degrees Fahrenheit in about 20 hours.

-It is no doubt that the low prices here are part of what’s driving the popularity on Amazon.com.
+It is no doubt that the low prices here are part of what’s driving the popularity of this brand on Amazon.com.
 Check out the reviews for yourself and decide.